How much does it cost to develop a pitch deck?

 Pitch decks have become increasingly important over the past decade.
 They have frequently come to replace conventional business plans.
 They are expected when you want to raise funding for your startup.

-Even if you never plan to raise a dime in venture capital money, this asset can act as a great guide to keep you focused and your team on a mission.
+Even if you never plan to raise a dime in money, this asset can act as a great guide to keep you focused and your team on a mission.
 If your startup is seeking funding, then everything relies on your pitch deck.
 Your ability to start, survive and thrive all comes down to this document.

 Below is a good list of some of the key information that needs to be covered inside the pitch deck.